An Inoffensive Song

 After graduation, Bossin found great success as a musician and social activist.
 He co-founded the Canadian folk group, Stringband, which played for 15 years, recording 9 albums, and touring shows around the world.
 Now in his 70’s, Bossin is still active in his community.
 His recent work includes a song protesting the Kinder Morgan Pipeline expansion in British Columbia.
 A complete departure in tone and content from the Innis Song, the Youtube video of the pipeline song features Bob performing along with images of real protestors onsite.

 In 2014, Bob came back to Innis to do a one-man performance show.
 In June 2018, for the 50th anniversary reunion of his graduating class, he even sang a few lines of this very song.

-Bossin was happy to comment on the song and his memories at Innis.
-He offered some sage advice as well for current students hoping to make a difference in the world:
+In a recent interview, Bob was happy to comment on the song and his memories at Innis.
+He also offered some sage advice as well for current students hoping to make a difference in the world:

 “I arrived in ’65, the second year of the College’s existence.
 We inhabited a portable – left over from the war years? – next to the old observatory on front campus.
 At that point, the College had neither its own classes – which we took at U.C. – nor its own residence.

 “We pretty much all knew each other.
 We were all or virtually all white, but otherwise pretty varied: right-wing, left-wing, academics, activists, athletes and acid heads.
 Mine was the graduating class when Ken Stone ripped us his degree on the stage of Convocation Hall.
 It made the front page of The Star and was a source of chagrin or pride depending on your political persuasion.